apostrophecms/docs/docs/guide/custom-ui.md

 * Altering the UI should be done rarely and carefully.
 When possible, add new functionality like custom schema field types and custom manager view columns.
 Avoid overriding components entirely unless absolutely necessary.
 * Overriding a UI component prevents the project from benefiting from future UI improvements and bug fixes related to that component.
 * Make sure there is not a better way to achieve the desired goal.
 This includes [asking for help in Discord](https://chat.apostrophecms.org) and [requesting](https://portal.productboard.com/apostrophecms/1-product-roadmap/tabs/1-under-consideration) or [contributing](https://github.com/apostrophecms/apostrophe/blob/main/CONTRIBUTING.md#apostrophecms-contribution-guide) new features for the core.
-* At some point during the lifetime of Apostrophe 3.x we intend to migrate to Vue.js 3.x.
-We will do so with as much backwards compatibility as possible and make the community aware of the timeline, but when coding custom admin UI components it must be understood that minor changes may be necessary in the future.
+* Apostrophe version 3.x used Vue 2.x to power the Admin UI components.
+With newer versions of Apostrophe, those same components are powered by Vue.js 3.x.
+We have taken care to include as much backward compatibility as possible, but custom components added in earlier versions of Apostrophe may need modification.
 :::

 ## Apostrophe admin UI file structure